-For information regarding the Sybase Business View portlet, see "About the Sybase Business View portlet" on page 100
+For information regarding the Sybase Business View portlet, see About the Sybase Business View portlet.

 About the Sybase Top Statements portlet

 The Sybase Top Statements portlet displays the top Sybase statements in a selected instance or in all instances in the selected Tier.
 This view easily identifies the statements consuming the most resources.